-Please refer to Note 4(31) to the consolidated financial statements for the accounting policies on revenue recognition.
-For the year ended December 31, 2016, the consolidated operating revenue amounted to NT\$52,347,389 thousand.
+Please refer to Note 4(30) for the accounting policies on revenue recognition.
+For the year ended December 31, 2017, the consolidated operating revenue amounted to NT\$59,884,781 thousand.

-Giga-Byte Technology Group has various customers across the world and there has no revenue from a single customer exceeds 10% of consolidated operating revenue.
-Given verifying the existence of the transaction counterparty is critical to the revenue recognition, the occurrence of the revenue from significant new counterparty was identified as a key audit matter.
+Giga-Byte Technology Group has various customers across the world and there was no revenue from a single customer that exceeds 10% of consolidated operating revenue.
+Given that verifying the existence of the transaction counterparty is critical to the revenue recognition, the occurrence of revenue from significant new counterparties was identified as a key audit matter.